damb/libmseed-sys/README.md

 libmseed-sys
 ===============

-sys-crate for the miniseed library (libmssed) https://github.com/iris-edu/libmseed
+sys-crate for the miniseed library (libmseed) https://github.com/iris-edu/libmseed

 This version only support version 3.x of libmseed.
 If you require version 2.x support, please see https://github.com/savage13/miniseed-rs.